 flow shows the flow of messages between two participants and is represented by dashed line.
 The types of message are as follows:

-The message property allows you to define the type of message.
-The following code example illustrates how to define a message flow.
+The message property allows to define the type of message.

 using System;